OctopusDeploy/blog/blog/2020-09/database-migrations-lessons-learned/index.md

 ### Lesson 2: Keep it low-tech, don’t deserialize {#keep-it-low-tech}

 :::hint
-This step applies to teams using object relational mappers (ORM) and/or document databases (i.e. NoSQL).
+This step applies to teams using object relational mappers (ORM) or document databases (i.e., NoSQL).
 Octopus uses a micro-ORM called [Nevermore](https://github.com/OctopusDeploy/Nevermore) that treats SQL Server as a document store.
-This lesson learned is based on this experience.
 :::

 You might be tempted to deserialize database records so that you can work with objects where code completion (i.e., IntelliSense) or type safety are available.
 In reality, you’re exposing yourself to complexities around serialization and type converters.

 The upgrade script will be simpler if you work directly with the text or document model.
-This often means that you need to work with abstractions for different formats.
+This often means you need to work with abstractions for different formats.
 For example, Octopus is written using .NET Core and this means we work directly with `JObject` for `JSON` documents or `XElement` for `XML` documents.
 Other platforms use the equivalent concepts and frameworks.

 ### Lesson 3: Write tests to exercise each migration script individually {#write-tests}